havocado/havocado/README.md

 ### Hello!
 I'm Hailey.

-I am a student joint majoring Computer Science and Mathematics at Simon Fraser University, and I am expecting to graduate September 2023.
+I am a student majoring Computer Science and Mathematics at Simon Fraser University, and I am expecting to graduate September 2023.

 My passion lies in Computer Graphics and I am looking into a career in the field of Rendering/Animations.